 Any material used for the purpose of adding to the vehicle's total mass must be permanently attached as part of the car's structure and must not extend behind the rear of the body or above the height of the rear tyres.
 Ballast carried in the boot, or the trunk will only be permitted if the class allows.
-No extra fire extinguishers will be allowed as ballast however, all fire extinguishers must be operational as per fire extinguisher regulations.
 No liquid other than the fuel being used to propel the vehicle is permitted behind the front firewall.
 A maximum of 100kgs removable mass, if class permits, may be added.
 Not more than 40kgs may be mounted as one single removable mass by at least two 12mm steel bolts or equally strong straps or clamps and must be purposely made weights.
 (If more than 40kgs is needed, more than one unit is required).